Outline Chronology of Whitman and Camden

 June 2 – Henry Wadsworth Longfellow (1807- 1882), the leading American poet, and George W. Childs (1829- 1894), publisher of the Philadelphia Public Ledger, visit Whitman.
-Childs would later lend Whitman money to help buy the house at 328 Mickle St. Childs also donated money to complete the Edgar Allen Poe Memorial in Baltimore and a Shakespeare Memorial in Stratford-on- Avon.
+Childs would later lend Whitman money to help buy the house at 328 Mickle St. Childs also donated money to complete the Edgar Allan Poe Memorial in Baltimore and a Shakespeare Memorial in Stratford-on- Avon.
 The three meet at the riverside where Whitman is watching Delaware River traffic.

 June – Whitman stays at the Stafford farm.

 July 4 – A Bayard Taylor (1825- 1878) poem is a part of the celebration of the American Centenary at Independence Hall.
 Taylor a poet and travel writer began as a fan of Whitman, but would change to a foe who parodied Whitman’s works, like “Song of the Exposition”.
 That March he had criticized Whitman in the New York Times, stirring quite a controversy.
 Whitman also had been hopeful of the honor of providing a poem for the occasion.